thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 ### Linux version

 ##### Distribution

-cat /etc/issue
+- cat [/etc/issue](https://man7.org/linux/man-pages/man5/issue.5.html): text file which contains a message or system identification to be printed before the login prompt.
-cat /etc/*-release
+- cat /etc/*-release
-cat /etc/lsb-release
+- cat [/etc/lsb-release](https://linux.die.net/man/1/lsb_release): contain the LSB_VERSION field.
+The value of the field should be a colon separated list of supported module versions indicating the LSB specification modules to which the installation is compliant.
-cat /etc/redhat-release
+- cat /etc/redhat-release
+- [lsb_release](https://linux.die.net/man/1/lsb_release) -all: Prints certain LSB (Linux Standard Base) and Distribution information

 ##### Kernel Version

-at /proc/version
-uname -a
-uname -mrs
+- at [/proc/version](https://docs.fedoraproject.org/en-US/Fedora/14/html/Deployment_Guide/s2-proc-version.html): This file specifies the version of the Linux kernel, the version of gcc used to compile the kernel, and the time of kernel compilation.
+- [uname -a](https://linux.die.net/man/1/uname): Print all system information
+- [uname -mrs](https://linux.die.net/man/1/uname): Print the machine hardware name *m*, kernel release *r* and the kernel-name *s*
-rpm -q kernel
+- rpm -q kernel: Print the kernel version using the RPM Package Manager
-dmesg | grep Linux
+- [dmesg](https://man7.org/linux/man-pages/man1/dmesg.1.html) | grep Linux: Print or control the kernel ring buffer
-ls /boot | grep vmlinuz-
+- ls /boot | grep vmlinuz-: Grep the name the Linux kernel executable within the boot partition

 ### Linux Process